 What does antivirus software do?

 These signatures come from the antivirus industry, along with others in adjacent industries and academia, investing research time to stay abreast of emerging malware designs.
 They won’t know everything however, and bespoke malware designed to infect only very few and specific targets may fly under their radar.
-These strains are, however, a rare condition.
+These strains are rare, however.

-Aside from its role in revealing and attributing malware, some antivirus companies have come under fire for their role in what could be described as antivirus software doing what it's designed to do.
-Like many other antivirus products, some of Kaspersky's antivirus offerings use some form of cloud-based machine learning to detect malware beyond simply checking signatures and statistical heuristics.
+However, some antivirus companies have come under fire for their role in what could be described as antivirus software doing what it's designed to do.
+Like many other antivirus products, some offerings from cybersecurity company Kaspersky use a form of cloud-based machine learning to detect malware beyond simply checking signatures and statistical heuristics.
 In theory, this could mean that someone creating new, not-yet-discovered-by-researchers malware on their computer could have it detected without a pre-existing signature.

-In the case of a malware author affiliated with the Equation Group — a hacking group widely believed to be affiliated with the NSA — new malware was found by the Kaspersky antivirus software installed on their computer.
-Reportedly, this user had the Kaspersky Security Network feature enabled, which automatically uploads the broad set of potentially malicious files, in this case including documents full of secrets, to Kaspersky’s servers.
-It's difficult to prove whether targeted exfiltration was involved and impossible to verify that Kaspersky deleted the files in question as they claimed to.
-Currently, the US federal government forbids the use of Kaspersky software on its computers.
+In the case of a malware author affiliated with the Equation Group — a hacking group widely believed to be affiliated with the NSA — new malware was found by the Kaspersky antivirus software installed on the author’s computer.
+Reportedly, this user had the Kaspersky Security Network feature enabled, which automatically uploads the broad set of potentially malicious files, in this case including documents full of sensitive NSA files, to Kaspersky’s servers.
+It's difficult to prove whether targeted exfiltration was involved and impossible to verify that Kaspersky deleted the files in question, as they claimed to.
+Currently, the U.S. government forbids the use of Kaspersky software on its computers.

-However, the certain reality is that all antivirus software requires a high level of trust due to the deep level of file access it needs to work.
-Antivirus software typically needs access to inspect every single file on your computer, which brings up the privacy concerns one would have for any software with that level of access.
+However, the reality is that all antivirus software requires a high level of trust due to the deep level of file access it needs to work.
+Antivirus software typically needs access to inspect every single file on your computer, which brings up the privacy concerns one would have for any software with that level of access, such as, for example, the anti-virus company selling your browsing data.
 This is why it’s important to review the abilities and terms of service of the features you’re opting to use.
 If that antivirus software has access to files on your computer from their servers, it may be worth finding one that doesn't.
 If you’re making the next Stuxnet for a three-letter agency, don’t use antivirus software that’s smarter than you are.

 Even if you’re not creating cyberweapons, however, journalism does entail the protection of sensitive documents and the sources those documents come from.
 With what seems to be a political crossfire between antivirus and intelligence agencies, there may be risks to your source to consider if they happen to be blowing the whistle on one side or the other.